Image-Text-Image Knowledge Transfer for Lifelong Person Re-Identification with Hybrid Clothing States: Experiments

 \subsection{Comparison with the State-of-the-Art}

 \textbf{Competitors.} We first compare with a widely-used rehearsal-free method AKA~\cite{pu2021lifelong} for LReID.
 Then, we reimplement all competitors using CLIP~\cite{radford2021learning} pre-trained ViT-B/16~\cite{dosovitskiy2020image} as the ReID model.
-Specifically, SFT denotes sequentially fine-tuning the model on each dataset, and Joint-Train denotes training on all datasets jointly.
-We also compare our proposed $Teata$ with LwF~\cite{li2017learning} and CLIP-ReID~\cite{li2023clip}.
+Specifically, SFT denotes sequentially fine-tuning the model on each dataset, and Joint-Train denotes training on all datasets jointly, that is, all datasets are available to train the model simultaneously rather than sequentially.
+Joint-Train is traditionally regarded as the proximate performance upper bound of lifelong learning.
+We also compare our proposed \textit{Teata} with LwF~\cite{li2017learning} and CLIP-ReID~\cite{li2023clip}.
 LwF performs knowledge distillation loss on the logit values of old tasks to keep task-specific decision boundaries.
 CLIP-ReID leverages the CLIP~\cite{radford2021learning} pre-trained text encoder and uses the learned text prompts to regularize the image encoder.
 CLIP-ReID is designed for conventional person ReID in a stationary domain, and we reimplement it to achieve lifelong learning by retraining text prompts on each sequentially coming dataset.